NeilWJames/simple-taxonomy-refreshed/docs/example.md

 	) );
 	}
 	// Display Terms with Posts: content.
+	// Display Terms Before text: Test Terms :
+	// Display Terms After text:

 This can be included in your own code - but then should be deleted as a custom taxonomy.

-You can also use it as a single page reference, which is why the last line comment has been added.
+You can also use it as a single page reference, which is why the last comment lines have been added.

 ## Adding Terms to the taxonomy
 Since show_in_menu is set to true, it is available as a sub-menu from the Posts menu.